ryguy806/blackjack/README.md

 ## Overview

-This is a fully-featured Blackjack game application featuring real-time game logic, and smooth interactive gameplay.
-Built with the latest Rails framework and Hotwire for dynamic, SPA-like experiences without complex JavaScript.
+This is traditional blackjack, following the rules listed on the Bicycle website.
+It uses real-time game logic, and smooth interactive gameplay.
+It incorporates the latest Ruby on Rails framework aand used Hotwire for a dynamic experience.

 ## Version Information